'Russia's version of Paris Hilton' announces presidential bid

 Russian TV personality Ksenia Sobchak said on Wednesday she planned to run in a presidential election next year, offering liberal voters unhappy with Kremlin rule someone to get behind, but will little prospect she will win.

-MOSCOW: Russian TV personality Ksenia Sobchak said on Wednesday she planned to run in a presidential election next year, offering liberal voters unhappy with Kremlin rule someone to get behind, but will little prospect she will win.
+MOSCOW: Russian TV personality Ksenia Sobchak said on Wednesday she planned to run in next year's presidential election, offering liberal voters unhappy with President Vladimir Putin's rule someone to back, though she has little prospect of winning.

-Opinion polls show that President Vladimir Putin will comfortably win re-election if, as most observers expect, he decides to seek what would be his fourth term in March.
+Opinion polls show Putin, who has dominated Russian politics for nearly two decades, will comfortably win re-election if, as most observers expect, he decides to seek what would be his fourth term in March.

-A significant minority of liberal voters accuse Putin of overseeing a corrupt system that has isolated Russia from the outside world however, and many of them have taken part in mass protests organised by Putin critic Alexei Navalny.
+However, a significant minority of voters accuse the Kremlin chief of overseeing a corrupt system that has isolated Russia from the outside world, and many of them have taken part in mass protests organised by Putin critic Alexei Navalny.

-Sobchak, who has been described by Vogue magazine as the Russian version of U.S. socialite Paris Hilton, said she had decided to run because she was sick of the same politicians, including Putin, running year after year.
+Sobchak, who has been described by Vogue magazine as the Russian version of U.S. socialite Paris Hilton and is the daughter of Putin's former mentor, said she had decided to run because she was tired of the same politicians, including Putin, running year after year.

-"I decided to exercise that right because I am against all of those (candidates) who usually exercise that right," said Sobchak.
+"I decided to exercise that right because I am against all of those (candidates) who usually exercise that right," she said.

 "When I was 18 and was studying in university, Vladimir Putin became president of Russia.
 Children who were born that year will go and vote themselves this year.
 Just think about that."

-Navalny, commenting last month on rumours she would run, said Sobchak was being used by the Kremlin as a safe lightning conductor for voters' dissatisfaction.
+Last month, commenting on rumours that Sobchak would run, Navalny complained that she was being used by the Kremlin as a safe lightning conductor for voters' dissatisfaction.

 She was being drawn into "this fairly loathsome Kremlin game that goes by the title of: 'Let's put a liberal laughing-stock up for the elections in order to distract attention,'" said Navalny.

+Sobchak told the opposition-leaning TV broadcaster Rain she had told Putin in advance of her intention to run, adding it had seemed to her that he had not liked her decision.

+The Kremlin has said she is eligible to run in the election.

 Sobchak is the daughter of Anatoly Sobchak, the reformist former mayor of St Petersburg who hired Putin as an official in City Hall in the 1990s.
 Sobchak, who died in 2000, became a mentor to Putin.
-Sobchak's mother is Lyudmila Narusova, who sits in the upper house of the Russian parliament.
+Sobchak's mother, Lyudmila Narusova, sits in the upper house of the Russian parliament.

 Ksenia Sobchak's Instagram account, often featuring photographs of her dressed in designer outfits and appearing at glitzy society events, has 5.2 million followers.